BUYING A CHILD SAFETY SEAT OR BOOSTER SEAT

 Adjusting the Harness Straps

-The first step to properly secure your child in a car seat or booster seat is adjusting the harness straps according to their size and age.
+The first step to properly secure your child in a car seat or booster seat is to adjust the harness straps to their size and age.
 For rear-facing seats, ensure that the shoulder straps are threaded through slots at or below your child’s shoulders.
 In forward-facing seats, use slots at or above their shoulders instead.

 Tightening and Loosening Straps

 To tighten the harness straps on most car seats, pull up on the strap end while pressing down on the chest clip with one hand, as recommended by NHTSA.
-To loosen them, lift on the metal adjuster under/beneath/behind (depending on the model), padding near your child’s feet while pulling outwards.
+To loosen them, lift the metal adjuster under/beneath/behind (depending on the model) the padding near your child’s feet while pulling outwards.

 Ensuring Proper Fit of Chest Clip